High level excursion set geometry for non-Gaussian infinitely divisible random fields: An example: Moving average fields

-It is condition \ref{con:rho} that makes the random field a ``type $G$ random field''.
-It implies that the random field $X$ can be represented as a ceratin mixture of stationary Gaussian fields, cf.\ \cite{maejima:rosinski:2002}.
-Under the conditions we impose, each one of the latter is a.s.\ a Morse function, which will tell us that the moving average itself has sample functions which are, with probability 1, Morse functions.
+It is Condition~\ref{conrho} that makes the random field a ``type $G$ random field.''
+It implies that the random field $X$ can be represented as a certain mixture of stationary Gaussian fields, cf. \cite{maejimarosinski2002}.
+Under the conditions we impose, each one of the latter is a.s. a Morse function, which will tell us that the moving average itself has sample functions which are, with probability 1, Morse functions.

-If it is known from other considerations that the sample functions of a specific \idrf\ are, with probability 1, Morse functions, then \eqref{e:subG} is not needed, and only the assumptions on the behaviour of the tails of the L\'evy measure $\rho\bigl( (u,\infty)\bigr)$ as $u\to 0$ or $u\to\infty$ are required.
-In the present form of Condition \ref{con:rho} these assumptions become the conclusions \eqref{e:rho.inf} and \eqref{e:rho.zero} from the corresponding assumptions on the L\'evy measure $\rho_0$.
+If it is known from other considerations that the sample functions of a specific infinitely divisible random field are, with probability 1, Morse functions, then (\ref{esubG}) is not needed, and only the assumptions on the behavior of the tails of the L\'evy measure $\rho( (u,\infty))$ as $u\to0$ or $u\to\infty$ are required.
+In the present form of Condition~\ref{conrho}, these assumptions become the conclusions (\ref{erhoinf}) and (\ref{erhozero}) from the corresponding assumptions on the L\'evy measure $\rho_0$.